ekonda/kutana/docs/environment.rst

+.. _environment:

 Environment
 ===========

-Environment has everything set by controller.
+Environment is an dictionary (:class:`.objdict`) that has everything set by controller or previous callbacks.
 Every plugin copies current executor's environment ("eenv") to plugin's environment ("env").
 That means "env" will be destroyed after plugin done processing.

 You can access executor's environment from plugin's environment simply with "env.eenv".
 Changes in "eenv" will persist until update is done being processing.

 General fields
 ^^^^^^^^^^^^^^

 This list contains frequently used fields often found inside of executor's environment (eenv) with any controllers.

 - **convert_to_message**